top of page

 Chairman & Chief Pollinator, Volans

 Tomorrow's capitalism will value different things - and value them differently.
-In his timely, insightful book Integrated Management, Robert Sroufe explores what this means for business, integrated bottom lines performance, markets and, ultimately, all of us
+In his timely, insightful book Integrated Management, Robert Sroufe explores what this means for business, integrated bottom lines performance, markets and, ultimately, all of us ...The sort of book I would have given my eyeteeth to possess half a century ago.

 MY ARTICLES